universal-credit-system/wallet/README.md

 ```

 ## How to install on ANDROID
 **If you would like to run the script on ANDROID, you need a shell that you can access from where you can execute the script.
-We suggest that you use TERMUX for that, but of course you can use any other app that provides you a equal functionality.
+There are apps which allow you even to install a full linux within from where you can run the script.
+We suggest that you use TERMUX for a simple shell access without installing a operating system within, but of course you can use whatever provides you a equal functionality.
 You can find TERMUX on the Google PlayStore.
 If you decide to use TERMUX you can use below commands for installation.
-Please note that if you are using any other app than TERMUX or if you are running a installed operating system in TERMUX from where you want to run the script the command for installing a package might be different from below `pkginstall` command.
-This means you have to change the command `pkginstall` to the command of the packaging tool your app/operating system is using!**
+Please note that if you are using any other app OR if you are running a operating system that you have installed within the app/termux the command for installing a package might be different from `pkginstall`.
+This means you have to change `pkginstall` to the command of the packaging tool your app/operating system is using!**

 To install the programs that are required for UCS just type the following into command prompt:
 ```